 It is also common for children to experience the feeling of anxiety, as they proceed through school and get to their teenage years.
 This is when the worry and stress over exams can have a negative impact on their behavior, as well as the physical changes they have to go through when they hit puberty.

-Just like adults, if children are experiencing stress and anxiety, it may cause them to act out of character and become withdrawn, angry, sad, and in the very worst cases, even suicidal.
-Hypnotherapy for children and teenagers is a safe and effective option to get to the root cause of the problem and resolve it.
+Just like adults, if children are experiencing stress and anxiety, it may cause them to act out of character and become withdrawn, angry, sad, and even, in the very worst cases, suicidal.
+Hypnotherapy for children and teenagers is a safe and effective option that could help them get to the root cause of the problem and overcome it.

 What is Hypnosis?